 2020 saw Lleyton complete his HSC, however the COVID-19 pandemic took him on an unexpected path with tennis.
 He was hoping to get his rankings up during his final year of school, but with all of the national and international competitions being cancelled, he wasn’t able to achieve that goal.
 Instead, he used the downtime to focus on increasing his intensity program with his coach, Anthony at Newcastle’s Innovate - Sport Specific Conditioning.

 As fate would have it, the pandemic had a silver lining for Lleyton, with his coach Anthony at Innovate suggesting he forget about the junior competition in NSW and head straight for the professional scene.
 He worked with Lleyton for 9 weeks with 3 x one-on-one sessions a week, building up his strength, undergoing body movement assessments, conditioning and specialised training in preparation for the professional circuit in Melbourne.

-Lleyton has now been assigned to a coach at Melbourne’s Maribyrnong Sports Academy, through which, he will take part in a disciplined and challenging training program designed to empower and maximise his potential in tennis across all five components of the game (technical, tactical, physical, mental and nutritional).
+Lleyton was assigned a coach at Melbourne’s Maribyrnong Sports Academy, where he took part in a disciplined and challenging training program designed to empower and maximise his potential in tennis across all five components of the game (technical, tactical, physical, mental and nutritional).

 Lleyton’s mum Lisa and sister Shania moved to Melbourne with him in January 2021 to support him.
 It took them over two weeks to get there with all of the border lockdowns, testing and isolation time.